decktra/model_sandbox/README.md

 This model <code>belongs_to</code> a Product and <code>has_one :entry, as: :entriable</code>.
 It can contain other attributes that are exclusively related to the purchase (acquisition_channel, conversion_funnel, etc.).
 It delegates amount and date to Entry.

+The migration for this model requires a product_id index and foreign key constraint, similar to previous examples.

 ### Refund

 This model <code>belongs_to</code> a Purchase and <code>has_one :entry, as: :entriable</code>.
 It can contain other attributes that are exclusively related to the refund (reason, partial/total, etc.).
 It delegates amount and date to Entry.

+The migration for this model requires a purchase_id index and foreign key constraint, similar to previous examples.

 ### Payout